Photo by Tom Plouff on Unsplash

 I feel like in larger churches, not just the 7,500-seat multiple service ones, people are often on autopilot.
 They come to Sunday church and leave.
-They shake a few hands during the (awkward for introverts) welcome time but don’t know that the person they just shook hands with just lost her husband and is just trying to keep it together.
+They shake a few hands during the (what is a nightmare for introverts) welcome time but don’t know that the person they just shook hands with just lost her husband and is just trying to keep it together.
 They might not be actively participating in the priesthood of the believers and might not even be encouraged to because no one knows who they are.

 Y’all, I don’t know what the answer is.
-Maybe this is just my hangup.
+Maybe this is just my hang-up.
 Maybe the next time you see me, you’re going to tell me to relax.
 And maybe you’re right.

 But maybe, just maybe, we need to reimagine how we’re doing church so that we can better minister to the people in them and the communities around them.